Revelation Chapter 11’s Two Witnesses

 1260 days —————————–AoD—————————–1260 days

-The Beast (or the False Prophet) signs or strengthens a covenant with Israel to kickstart the 70th week of Daniel, which is 2520 days long.
-The 2 witnesses are given authority by God to perform their ministry for the first 1260 days.
-This ministry likely includes the overseeing of the building of the Third Temple and the instruction of the 144,000 sealed Jews (perhaps leading them to Christ), as well as preaching and teaching Jews in general.
+It appears that once a covenant of some type is strengthened with Israel, this will kickstart the 70th week of Daniel.
+Two Witnesses would presumably appear at this time, and are given authority by God to perform their ministry for the first 1260 days.
+This ministry likely includes the overseeing of the building of the Third Temple, instructing the 144,000 sealed Hebrews (perhaps leading them to Christ), as well as preaching and teaching Jews in general.

 A Disclaimer: The Bible is infallible.
 I am not.
 Be a Berean – examine the scriptures to see if these things are so!